 - When you voluntarily complete a consumer survey or an online survey through a third party website;

-- When you complete a telephone survey through one of our carefully selected data providers that have spoken to you and have obtained your consent for you to be contacted by us;
+- When you complete a telephone survey through one of our carefully selected data providers that have spoken to you;

 - When visiting one of our retail stores or one of our exhibition stands;

 - through a carer acting on your behalf where you are the intended recipient of a product or service;